samcv/keira-perl6-ircbot/.gen-md/tail.md

 ## Commands performed by Perl 5 in `said.pl`
-All of these commands still work that are listed below though
+All of these commands below have not been reimplemented in Perl 6 yet.
 #### Tell
 Usage: `!tell nickname Message to tell them`